-As an ASALH affiliate, this Branch is established solely for educational and research purposes, consistent with the tax-exempt purpose of ASALH under section 501(c)(3) of the Internal Revenue Code.
+As an ASALH affiliate, this Branch is established solely for educational and research purposes, consistent with the tax-exempt purpose of ASALH under 501 (c) 3 of the Internal Revenue Code.

-ARTICLE IV.
-GOVERNANCE AND STRUCTURE
+ARTICLE IV GOVERNANCE AND STRUCTURE

-Section 1.
-GOVERNANCE: The Branch shall elect officers to manage its affairs in accordance with its governing documents, including the Charter, Constitution and Bylaws, and other guidance that may emanate from ASALH or this Branch.
+- Section 1.
+GOVERNANCE: The Branch shall elect Branch Officers to manage the affairs of the Branch in accordance with its governing documents including Charter, Constitution and Bylaws and other guidance that may emanate from ASALH or this branch.

-Section 2.
-STRUCTURE: The Branch governance structure is as follows:
+- Section 2.
+STRUCTURE: The branch governance structure is as follows:

 - Membership

 - ASALH Executive Council

 - ASALH Membership Committee

 - Elected Officers

 - Standing Committees

-Upon chartering, "Organizing" will be removed from the name of the Branch.
+^{}Upon chartering "Organizing" will be removed from the name of the Branch.

-ARTICLE V. MEMBERSHIP ELIGIBILITY, GOVERNANCE ROLE, TERMINATION, AND TRANSFERABILITY
+ARTICLE IV: MEMBERSHIP ELIGIBILITY, GOVERNANCE ROLE, TERMINATION AND TRANSFERABILITY